firebase/data-connect-ios-sdk/README.md

 * Fill out the fields and click on Run button to run the query to add a user dummy data for testing

 ### 7. Deploy your schema
 * To deploy your schema, you will need your Cloud SQL instance to be ready.
-You can view the instance at the [Cloud console](https://pantheon.corp.google.com/sql).
+You can view the instance at the Cloud Cloud console.
 * Select the Firebase icon on the left and Click on the "Deploy all" button to deploy all the schema and operations to backend.
 * You can now see your schemas on the Firebase Console.